ASSAM DESPATCH 2:

-Meet at Guwahati airport and transfer to our cruise at Pandu port, Enjoy lunch while crusing downstream to Sualkuchi.
-PM walk through Sualkuchi, a bustling little town that is the centre of Assamese silk production, to visit weaving workshops.
-Witness the whole process of silk manufacture, from cocoon and spinning to dyeing and hand-weaving into exquisite mekhela chadars (a two-piece sari, the traditional attire of an Assamese woman).
-We then sail up to dock close to the great Saraighat bridge
+Meet at Guwahati airport and transfer to our cruise at Pandu port.
+Enjoy lunch while cruising downstream to Sualkuchi.
+An afternoon walk through Sualkuchi, a bustling little town that is the centre of Assamese silk production, offers a chance to visit weaving workshops.
+Witness the whole process of silk manufacture, from cocoon and spinning, then dyeing to hand-weaving into exquisite mekhela chadars (a two-piece sari, the traditional attire of an Assamese woman).
+We then sail up to dock close to the great Saraighat bridge.

-This morning, drive up Nilachal Hill to see the holy Kamakhya temple.
-With its tantric rites and animal sacrifice, the more squeamish among us may prefer to content themselves with the exteriors.
+This morning you’ll drive up Nilachal Hill to see the holy Kamakhya temple.
+With its tantric rites and animal sacrifice, the more squeamish may prefer to content themselves with the exteriors.
 Visit the poignant Commonwealth War Graves cemetery before embarking on your cruise vessel at Uzan Bazaar.
-We set sail and cruise pass Kurua on the north bank.
+We set sail and cruise past Kurua on the north bank.

-AM cruise up and visit a river side village, with its lush green fields of vegetables.
-The day is spent mostly cruising upstream and presents an opportunity to catch up on reading, writing about your experiences so far, or simply watching life unfold on the riverbanks and jungle-covered hills rising on either side, often battling against strong currents to reach Jotiabari.
-Enjoy Indian cooking demonstration onboard.
+Morning cruise and visit to a riverside village with its lush green fields of vegetables.
+The day is spent mostly cruising upstream and presents an opportunity to catch up on reading, writing about your experiences so far, or simply watching life unfold on the riverbanks and jungle-covered hills that rise on either side.
+Enjoy an Indian cooking demonstration onboard.

-This morning, cruise on to reach Tezpur where, after lunch, we will visit the 6th century Da Parbatia temple ruins with its beautifully carved portal.
-Later, explore the town by cycle rickshaw, stopping at Cole Park with its medieval stone carvings saved from sites all over the region.
-Enjoy free time in local market.
-Our ship will be waiting at the town’s waterfront for us to reboard.
+This morning you cruise on to reach Tezpur where, after lunch, you’ll visit the 6th century Da Parbatia temple ruins with its beautifully carved portal.
+Later, explore the town by cycle rickshaw, stopping at Cole Park with its mediaeval stone carvings saved from sites all over the region.
+Enjoy free time in the local market.
+The ship will be waiting at the town’s waterfront for you to reboard.

-Today, drive to Kaziranga’s Central Range for a morning jeep safari.
-Enjoy lunch at DRL.
-Afterwards take another jeep safari in the little visited Burapahar Range before returning to the boat.
+Today, you drive to Kaziranga’s Central Range for a morning jeep safari.
+Enjoy lunch at Diphlu River Lodge before taking another jeep safari in the little visited Burapahar Range before returning to the boat.

-Kaziranga National Park also frequently draws comparisons to the Serengeti in Africa due to the park's abundance of wildlife and birds and is considered a birding paradise.
+Kaziranga National Park frequently draws comparisons to the Serengeti in Africa due to the park's abundance of wildlife and birds and is considered a birding paradise.
 Bird species found here include the Oriental Honey Buzzard, Black-shouldered Kite, White-tailed Eagle, Himalayan Griffon and many more.

-This morning, go on a visit to a local tea garden and weekly market of Uloni.
+This morning, go on a visit to a local tea garden and the weekly market of Uloni.
 In the afternoon, drive to Kaziranga’s Western range (Bagori Range) for a jeep safari through the lush, biodiverse landscapes of the park.

-This morning you bid farewell to the crew and new friends as you set off for the 4-hour drive back to Guwahati airport.
+This morning you bid farewell to the crew and new friends as you set off for the 4-hour drive to Guwahati airport.
 Alternatively, we can arrange a 40-minute transfer to Tezpur airport or a 2 ½ hr transfer to Jorhat airport.

-Kaziranga National Park has low-lying grassland, which may not be visitable when the river is at or near flood level.
+Kaziranga National Park has low-lying grassland, which may not be accessible when the river is at or near flood level.